|

 and inexpensive eating places, including fast-food outlets.
 To

-For more gastronomic
+For gastronomic

 dining, consult one of the many food guides such as the

-Red Guide Paris 2012 - 10 Paris restaurants currently have Michelin's
+Tables') - 10 Paris restaurants currently have Michelin's

-maximum 3-rosette rating, while many more have the hard-to-get 2
+maximum 3-rosette rating, 16 have 2

-It’s worth splashing out to savour the cultural and historic
+Splash out to savour the cultural and historic

-Paris brasseries, Brasserie Lipp on Boulevard St Germain by the
+Brasserie Lipp on Boulevard St Germain by the

 church of St Germain des Près.
 If you can’t get in, or can’t

-cheaper neighbours,
+expensive) neighbours,

-the Deux Magots or Café Flore.
+Les Deux Magots or

-Hotels too are numerous and very varied.
+Paris hotels are numerous and very varied.
 The

 tourist office website has searchable pages on the city's